Love of eating sugar not only damages the organs but also affects the mental state? Study: Sweet craving linked to aggressive behavior

 In fact, excessive fructose intake may not only make individuals become more bipolar and hyperactive, but excessive sugar craving can also easily lead to obesity and increase the risk of chronic diseases, dementia, and even cancer.
 Compared to fructose in the above study, honey may be a slightly healthier choice.
 Moderate intake of honey can help increase appetite when you are sick, make bowel movements smoother, and can also be used as a source of energy after exercise.
 It can even be used as a hangover when you are drunk.
 However, honey, like brown sugar, granulated sugar and fructose, are all refined sugars.
 Although honey is more nutritious than the other three, eating too much of it will not be helpful to your health.
 Don’t think that it is natural and can be ingested without scruples.

-The impact of sugar on the body is obvious, but as a kingdom of hand-cranked cups, Taiwan is really hard not to be exposed to sugar in life.
+The impact of sugar on the body is obvious, but as a kingdom of hand-shaken drinks, Taiwan is really hard not to be exposed to sugar in life.
 According to the “National Nutrition and Health Status Change Survey” from 2013 to 2016, people aged 19 to 44 years old A whopping 83.6% of adults drink sugary drinks at least once a week, as do 93.9% of junior high school students and 88.9% of high school students; not to mention heavy-flavored foods such as sweet and sour pork ribs, Kung Pao chicken, etc. Sugar is also added, so it is not easy for Taiwanese to stay away from the threat posed by sugar.

 If you want to quit sugar, you need to take it one step at a time.
-If you usually drink half the sugar from a hand-cranked cup, you might as well start with 30% sugar next time.
+If you usually drink half the sugar from a hand-shaken drink, you might as well start with 30% sugar next time.
 In terms of food, try to avoid eating dishes that have been processed with sugar, and eat unprocessed ones instead.
 The food could be better.
 If you can stick to good eating habits and exercise more, sooner or later you will be able to kick your sugar addiction and lead a healthier life.

 Fructose and uric acid as drivers of a hyperactive foraging response: A clue to behavioral disorders associated with impulsivity or mania?